hoxhunt/sh-22-dev-homework/README.md

 Within this assignment you are tasked to create your own Tamagotchi, or in this case Porcugotchi!
 Porcu is a fantastic fish -like creature who loves to play and eat.

 We don't expect you to use more than 8 hours doing this.
 If you get stuck, try doing something else.
+If you want, you can focus on the frontend or backend.
+Just remember to highlight your strengths with what you choose to do!

 ### Tasks: